PrsPrsBK/vs-symbol-by-ctags/README.md

 * do not watch the change of settings file.
 If re-open workspace, changes will be effected.
 * If any document is not yet opened at all, `Ctrl+T` will not work.
 * ~~As for tags file of `fixedTagsFile` settings, no update to tags file will not be work after loaded once.~~ at ver.
 0.13.1 resolved.
+* VS Code does not update `Outline` pane on `Save`, but does on modification of file.
+  So, you need to modify file for updating that pane.
+  As for `Ctrl+Shift+O` and `Ctrl+T`, you do not need such a operation.